-A Day in the Life of an Emergency Medicine Fellow as Told by Chris Gilsdorf, DO
+A Day in the Life of an Emergency Medicine Fellow as Told by Dr. Chris Gilsdorf, DO

 I am an emergency medicine fellow at the University of Tennessee Medical Center in Knoxville.
 I discovered the program while applying to residencies in family medicine.
 The family medicine program at UT Medical Center felt like an excellent fit when I interviewed there, and the EM fellowship program was the proverbial cherry on top.
 Over the next three years, I had numerous opportunities to work closely with both the emergency department faculty and staff, and with Dr. Lamsen, the EM fellowship program director and a previous graduate of our family medicine program.
 I was very impressed by the simulation center, greatly enjoyed working with the attending physicians at UT Medical Center and was lucky to have access to all the resources inherent to a Level I trauma center.